 Richard V. Kretz, CPA and Manager

-Dick recently retired from Cohn Reznick, LLP.
+Dick retired from Cohn Reznick, LLP in 2014.
 Prior to his retirement he had been the managing partner of Kostin, Ruffkess & Company (a 140 person CPA firm) for 18 years.
 He was instrumental in executing the merger of Kostin, Ruffkess into JH Cohn, LLP which then merged with Reznick Group to form a 4,000 person CPA firm based in New York.

 While he was the managing partner of Kostin, Ruffkess, the firm also created several other entities which were sold prior to the merger into JH Cohn.
 KR Wealth Management was the largest of these entities; Richard was instrumental in building the investment advisory practice and ultimately selling the company to new owners.
 During that time he held Series 7 and 65 licenses.